I don’t know about you, but self-promotion does not come easy for me. And I think it’s the same for a lot of people.

 Here are 4 ways you can overcome the fear of self-promotion:

-Get over the fear of failure
+1. Get over the fear of failure

-The truth is, self-promotion is a must if you want to get ahead in business and life.
+The truth is, self-promotion is a must if you want to succeed in business and life.
 You need to be brave and let yourself stand out for what you’re good at doing.
 How much of a shame will it be if you hide your talents from those who need them due to your fear?
 Is that fair to them?

-Recognize that sharing what you’re doing is normal
+3. Recognize that sharing what you’re doing is normal

 Let go of imposter syndrome